Dargeçit | |

 The Assyrian villagers managed to hold off the Turkish troops for four days until they ran out of ammunition and thus their building complexes were stormed one by one and, after each building was captured, the Turkish troops took the captive Assyrians outside and killed them in front of the other defenders.[20]
 Mor Antimos Ya’qub, despite his conversion to Islam, was seized by Mustafa ibn Ali Ramo and was tortured on the roof of a building and either had his throat slit or he threw himself from the roof.[21]
 The bodies were then collected and burned on a large fire.[21]
 The French Armenian historian Raymond Kévorkian notes that 600 Assyrians were able to flee whilst the British historian David Gaunt attests that about 100 Assyrians from Karburan survived.[22]
 Some Assyrians survived as they had fled to Hah whereas others had been away from Karburan when the massacres took place, and some children were kept as servants in Muslim households.[21]

-In the aftermath of the Sayfo, the Assyrians of Karburan largely adopted the Kurdish language as their mother tongue, whilst only a few continued to speak Syriac.[22]
-There were 1285 inhabitants in 1960.[23]
-In 1966, 875 Christians in 150 families inhabited Karburan.[23]
-In 1970, Karburan was inhabited by 2000 people, of whom two thirds were Assyrians.[24]
-From 1970 onwards, as a result of the Kurdish–Turkish conflict, the Assyrians of Karburan were forced to emigrate to Sweden, particularly the city of Västerås, Germany, and Belgium to escape the violent living conditions and thus the population dropped from about 300 families in 1975 to only 20 families in 1976.[25]
-The final Assyrian family left Karburan in 1979.[24]
-The Church of Mar Cyriacus, which had been abandoned after the departure of the village's Assyrian population, was later confiscated by the state treasury.[26]
+In the aftermath of the Sayfo, the Assyrians of Karburan largely adopted the Kurdish language as their mother tongue, whilst only a few continued to speak Syriac.[23]
+The population was 1285 in 1960.[24]
+In 1966, 875 Kurdish-speaking Christians in 150 families inhabited Karburan.[24]
+In 1970, Karburan was inhabited by 2000 people, of whom two thirds were Assyrians.[25]
+From 1970 onwards, as a result of the Kurdish–Turkish conflict, the Assyrians of Karburan were forced to emigrate to Sweden, particularly the city of Västerås, Germany, and Belgium to escape the violent living conditions and thus the population dropped from about 300 families in 1975 to only 20 families in 1976.[26]
+The final Assyrian family left Karburan in 1979.[25]
+The Church of Mar Cyriacus, which had been abandoned after the departure of the village's Assyrian population, was later confiscated by the state treasury.[27]

 The district of Dargeçit was established in 1987.[28]
 Dargeçit gained the status of town in 1989.[29]
 Since the 2013 administrative reform, Dargeçit is a metropolitan district and municipality.
 Prior to the reform, the district comprised the main town of Dargeçit (four neighbourhoods: Bahçebaşı, Safa, Saray and Tepebaşı), two towns (Kılavuz and Sümer), thirty-six villages and twenty-six hamlets.[30]